pawa-/Mock-Person-JP/README.md

 ## create\_person(sex => 'male' or 'female')

 Creates a new person with a random name.
-Sex option can take 'male' or 'female', but 'male' does not work yet because of lack of data.
+Sex option can take 'male' or 'female'.

 ## name()